electron-lang/electron/README.md

 # Electron

-Electron is a mixed signal programming language that exports to kicad, spice and verilog.
+Electron is a mixed signal netlist language that exports to kicad, spice and verilog.
 It builds on Theia IDE and sprotty to provide modern tool support.

 ![Screenshot of Electron IDE](https://user-images.githubusercontent.com/741807/42879918-9b64c1d2-8a92-11e8-8e4d-a99b43b570b7.png)